lizkavalski/LeetCode-Challenges/Arrays/removeDuplicates/README.md

 * Make a for loop which acts as a second pointer
     * check the index value array frist and second pointers
        * if not the same
         * incerment the frist poniter
         * set the value of the frist point to the sencond
-* return the value of frist pointer plas one.
+* Return the value of frist pointer plus one.

 ### PsudoCode
 ````